weaverbel/intro-computational-thinking/content/3-lesson.md

 First we save the file in `.txt` format to eliminate all the "smart" formatting added in by programs like Word.
 Then we progressively eliminate everything that is not a word, i.e. punctuation.

 Converting all the words to lower case means we end up with a single version of a word - not two.
-This is important because, to a computer, `Word` does not equal `word` - it treats them as two separate entities.
+This is important because, to a computer, `Word` (starting with a  upper case letter) does not equal `word` (starting with a lower case letter) - it treats them as two separate entities.

 By replacing spaces with new line characters, we end up with each word on its own line, which makes them easy to sort and count.